near/docs/docs/7.primitives/ft/interacting/near-cli.md

 :::info
 In order to transfer FTs to another account receiver account have to be registered in the token contract and make storage deposit.
 User can register their account or another account can do it for them.

-How to check storage balance in contract (you can make requests to RPC in order to call view methods of smart contract as well):
+How to check storage balance:

 ```bash
 near view token.v2.ref-finance.near storage_balance_of '{"account_id": "alice.near"}'